shilaan/personal-website/content/post/2021-05-12-building-your-website-using-r-blogdown/index.markdown

 Thumbs.db
 ```

-Before we make our first commit, we use blogdown to check our all our files:
+Before we make our first commit, we use blogdown to check all our files:
 ```
 blogdown::check_site()
 ```
 This will give you a number of `[TODO]` items, like adding `public` and `resources` to the `.gitignore` file, which you can do safely.
 Don't worry about content flagged as `draft` or files with a future publish date.
+If you have a `[TODO]` item related to your `.Rprofile`, run `blogdown::config_Rprofile()`.

 After running these checks, you're ready to commit to GitHub! 🎉

 {{< spoiler text="Show me how to commit to GitHub" >}}
 {{% callout note %}}